TechHacki/BUG/STM32/readme.md

 Keyboard.print("nano demo.txt");
 Keyboard.write(KEY_RETURN);
 ```
-As per the operating system you have to update the code and use the shortcuts to open the tools
+As per the operating system you have to update the code and use the shortcuts to open the tools.
+All the examples codes are developed for Windows OS but you can update the commands as per the OS.

 ---